The fifth annual Midsummer Philosophy Workshop will be held from June 18 - June 20, 2017 at the University of Leeds in Leeds, England.

 We will help to arrange childcare for participants who wish to bring their children, although it is unlikely that we can cover the costs of childcare.

-The School of Philosophy, Religion, and Science at the University of Leeds, and the Centre for Ethics and Metaethics have generously supported this conference.
+The School of Philosophy, Religion, and History of Science at the University of Leeds, and the Centre for Ethics and Metaethics (with special thanks to Pekka Väyrynen) have generously supported this conference.